devendran-m/grubhub/README.md

 ### GrubHub is a simple food ordering app.
 GrubHub is built using HTML, CSS and JavaScript.

+TODO:
-TODO: Please note that the JavaScript portion and beautifying the pages using Bootstrap is work in progress.
+- [ ] Please note that the JavaScript portion.
+- [ ] Beautifying the pages using [ ] Bootstrap is work in progress.
+- [ ] Adding validations to Forms & Fields.
+- [ ] Adding Payment validations.

 ### Registration